Nursing Home Abuse Lawyer

 [A]ny buildings, structure, agency, institution, or other place for the reception, accommodation, board, care, or treatment of two or more unrelated individuals, who, because of physical or mental infirmity are unable to sufficiently or properly care for themselves.

 Residents, or their families, pay for accommodation, board, care and treatment.
-Nursing home residents receive care form licensed nurses, certified nursing assistants as well as other types of health professionals 24 hours a day.
+Nursing home residents receive care from licensed nurses, certified nursing assistants as well as other types of health professionals 24 hours a day.
 Nursing home facilities in Arkansas must be operated and maintained by obtaining a license and renewed on a yearly basis.

 Other types of long-term facilities include: